gojimmypi/Hazard3/Readme.md

 Adjust the `--with-arch` line as necessary for your Hazard3 configuration.
 You may need to adjust architectures used in software Makefiles in this repository to fit your chosen architecture variant.

-You can also remove the `--with-gcc-src` flag if you would prefer to use the GCC version pinned by the toolchain repository.

-### Aside: Building Toolchain on MacOS
+### Building Toolchain on MacOS

-These are my hacks to build the latest `riscv-gnu-toolchain` on MacOS Sonoma on M4 (Arm).
-Standard disclaimers apply: may turn your laptop inside out, may summon demons flying out of your nose, etc.
+These are my hacks to build the latest `riscv-gnu-toolchain` on MacOS Sequoia on M4 (Arm).

 ```bash
 brew install python3 gawk gnu-sed make gmp mpfr libmpc isl zlib expat texinfo flock libslirp